Early Childhood Education

 Upon completion of this course, the student will be able to:

-- identify teaching and parenting practices that foster social-emotional skills.
+- understand culturally responsive and inclusive teaching and parenting practices that foster positive social-emotional skills.

 ECE 326 Making Learning Visible Through Observation and Documentation